BlitterStudio/amiberry/docs/README.md

 ![Amiberry logo](https://i2.wp.com/blitterstudio.com/wp-content/uploads/2020/01/Logo-v3-1.png?resize=768%2C543&ssl=1)

-Amiberry is an optimized Amiga emulator, primarily targeted for ARM-based boards (like the Raspberry Pi) but nowadays also ported on x86 (macOS, Linux).
+Amiberry is an optimized Amiga emulator, for ARM, ARM64 (like the Raspberry Pi), x86_64 (macOS, Linux) and RISC-V platforms.

 The core emulation comes from [WinUAE](https://www.winuae.net), and the main GUI is designed to look similar to that.
 However, not all WinUAE features are implemented, as Amiberry tries to achieve a balance between good performance on low-powered hardware and emulation accuracy.